 This 2008-2009 design collaboration on the future of work in the city, with DEGW under funding from the Architectural League of New York, explored the dynamic possibilities of a single question: what if the entire city was your office?
-Drawing inspiration from the shared office spaces of the coworking movement, Breakout! creates alternative venues for collaborative work outside of traditional office buildings by injecting lightweight versions of essential office infrastructure into urban public spaces.
+Drawing inspiration from the shared office spaces of the coworking movement, Breakout! created alternative venues for collaborative work outside of traditional office buildings by injecting lightweight versions of essential office infrastructure into urban public spaces.

 Every Breakout! session provided three sets of tools to help office workers escape dull cubicles and conference rooms and re-locate their work in public settings: